Food Security for Aboriginal and Torres Strait Islander Peoples Policy

 A joint policy of DAA, the Public Health Association of Australia and Australian Red Cross.
 The purpose of the policy document is to provide succinct data about the current situation in relation to food security for Aboriginal and Torres Strait Islander peoples in Australia, and outline the action the DAA and the PHAA will undertake to address the issues identified.

-Recent dismissal of Ms Jennifer Elliott as a DAA member
+Dismissal of Ms Jennifer Elliott as a DAA member

 DAA would like to present the facts of Ms Jennifer Elliott’s case and have sought legal advice prior to doing so.
 Please find details of the case below and an extract from the letter sent to Ms Elliott on 4 March 2015.